NiketGirdhar22/git/Fundamentals.md

 - **Clone Repo:** Cloning a repo creates a copy of a remote git repo into the local system.

+- **Upstream:** A term used by developers to refer to the original source where the local copy was cloned from.

 ---

 ## Why is Git Repository Model special?